RTEMS/rtems-docs/c_user/message_manager.rst

 This directive causes all tasks that are waiting at the queue specified by id to be unblocked and sent the message contained in buffer.
-Before a task is unblocked, the message buffer of size byes in length is copied to that task’s message buffer.
+Before a task is unblocked, the message buffer of size byes in length is copied to that task's message buffer.
 The number of tasks that were unblocked is returned in count.